North Carolina Opera presents

 Thank you to hosts, Gabriella and Camille, for inviting me to be a part of this inspiring podcast!
 Check out what they have to say about this episode here:

-Carly Prentis Jones is a theatre artist, singer, arts advocate and cultural activist who seeks to elevate social consciousness through the arts.
-She is a proud Raleigh native and performs on stages throughout the region.
-Carly is a versatile artist, performing in opera, musical theatre, as well as in classic and contemporary theatre.
-She attended Miami University in Oxford, Ohio where she earned a Bachelor of Music in Vocal Performance, a Bachelor of Arts in Black Music History, and a minor in Arts Management.
+Carly Prentis Jones is a theatre artist, singer, arts advocate, and cultural activist dedicated to elevating social consciousness through the arts.
+A proud Raleigh native, she has graced stages across the region, showcasing her versatility in opera, musical theatre, and both classic and contemporary works.
+She holds a Bachelor of Music in Vocal Performance and a Bachelor of Arts in Black Music History, along with a minor in Arts Management from Miami University in Oxford, Ohio.